zynksoftware/Zynk-Workflow/docs/_documentation/Sage-One-Connector/Uploading-Stock-Items-to-Sage-One.md

 redirect_from: "/article/817-upload-products"
 title: Uploading Products to Sage One
 ---
-The Import Products task will create new and update existing non-stock items in Sage One.
-The product data must be provided in the [Sage One Product XML](sage-one-product-xml) format.
+The Import Stock Items task will create new and update existing stock items in Sage One.
+The product data must be provided in the [Sage One Stock Item XML](sage-one-stock-item-xml) format.

-See [Uploading Stock Items to Sage One](uploading-stock-items-to-sage-one) for importing stock items into Sage One.
+See [Uploading Products to Sage One](uploading-products-to-sage-one) for importing non-stock items into Sage One.

 ## Settings
 ### Sage One Connection